 Do not forget to enjoy the sights from the seaside promenade; the embrace of the two seas can be best observed from the Ligny tower, located at the end of Viale Delle Sirene (Boulevard of mermaids), on a terrace above the sea – a truly fascinating setting for breath-taking panoramas and colorful sunsets.
 Ligny Tower is a beautiful place.
 It is very windy and the sea is often rough, but the sight is remarkable.
 From here you can admire the whole bay of Trapani.
 You can understand why ancient Greeks gave this city the name Drepanon, meaning “sickle-shaped”.
 The majestic Mount San Giuliano overlooks the gulf.
 The old walls are originally built in the late 13th century by King James of Aragon, then reinforced and enlarged by the Emperor Charles Vand are now used as the walking promenade.

-The port of Trapani is a bustling area.
+The Port of Trapani The port of Trapani is a bustling area.
 Ferries are coming and going, as well as merchant ships and pleasure yachts.
 There are various ferry connections from the port of Trapani departing for the Egadi Islands (directly off the coast)or for the island of Pantelleria and even for Tunisia.